Nature Stuff www.mdavid.com.au

 Rainbow Lorikeets — raucous and colourful

-As humans clear forests and put in farms and buildings and ornamental plants, they’re creating niches that suit some animals more than others.
+As humans clear forests and replace them with farms, roads, buildings and ornamental gardens, they’re creating niches that suit some animals more than others.
 One bird that’s doing very nicely out of this arrangement is the Rainbow Lorikeet.

 Rainbow Lorikeet